 Keith Barney has conducted research on the changing geographies of environment and development, and natural resource policy in Southeast Asia since 1999, including fieldwork in Lao PDR, Thailand, Malaysia, Cambodia, Vietnam, and Indonesia.
-His conceptual interests lie at the intersections between political ecology, economic geography, and agrarian change.
-He is particularly interested in how new political economies of resource development and extraction transform environments, alter property rights and local livelihoods, and produce new state-society relations in contemporary Southeast Asia.
+His interests lie at the intersections between political ecology, economic geography, and agrarian change.
+He is particularly interested in understanding processes of ‘resourcification’ (the making of resource commodities from nature), and its articulation with property rights and livelihoods, territorialisation, market governance, state-building, and systems of authoritarian rule.

 - 2020 ANU College of Asia and the Pacific- 4 student nominations for Teaching Excellence, 2 nominations for Excellence in Research Supervision, 1 citation for Outstanding Contribution to Student Learning

 - 2019 ANU College of Asia and the Pacific: 1 student nomination for Excellence in Research Supervision

 - 2018 Nominated for an Australian National University Vice-Chancellor’s Award for Excellence in Research Supervision (Early Career Category)

 - 2017: ANU College of Asia and the Pacific- 1 student nomination for excellence in research supervision